 In your quest of preparing a "barista grade" espresso, you need to know the potential problems, that could render your shot bland, or bad:

-- Coffee is oxidized, (stale) - it had contact with the air more than 4 hours before use;
+Your ground coffee had contact with the air more than 4 hours before use;

-- Poor maintenance of the device (you have to clean and descale on a regular basis)
+Poor maintenance of the device (you have to clean and descale on a regular basis).

-- Coffee grind is either too fine or too coarse
+Coffee grind is either too fine or too coarse.

 There are also problems that you can't control, related to the equipment.
 You can't change these after you bought a bad espresso machine, but you can choose carefully your next one.